Questions? Call NCOAE Support (910) 399-8090

 During your expedition, you will have the opportunity to sharpen your backpacking skills, traveling into remote technical terrain where you’ll need tools, such as fixed lines, to finally reach the summit.
-Spend several days rock climbing – high above tree line.
-Develop skills, allowing you to climb demanding peaks and summit mountains, including rock climbing and backpacking skills, climbing rescue skills, backcountry navigation, hazard assessment, and personal skill development.
+Spend several days rock climbing, as you develop skills to climb peaks and summit mountains, including rock climbing and backpacking skills, climbing rescue skills, backcountry navigation, hazard assessment, and personal skill development.
 You may even get the chance to apply your new skills in the last few days of the course with a “graduation climb” up a mountain peak.

 - Duration: 14 days

 - Credit Hours: 0.5